RobJWong/Matrix/README.md

 you can add them in Control Panel –> System Properties –> Environment Variables-> Paths -> Edit and then the path of the missing program.
 Step 3.
 Open up Node.JS command prompt and change directory to the Matrix-Master folder.
 Step 4.
 Run the command "node server.js" and click the button to see the results.
+Note: due to n being random, it may take a few seconds for the results to return.